appsmithorg/appsmith-docs/website/docs/reference/widgets/modal.md

 ## View and edit data with Modal

 The Modal widget can be used to view and edit data in a table.
-By displaying the details of a selected row in the Modal, users can easily make changes to the data and improve the usability of your application.
+By displaying the details of a selected row in the Modal, users can easily make changes to the data.
+To open or close the Modal widget, you can make use of event listeners.

 ---